Next: Conditional Libtool Libraries, Previous: Libtool Concept, Up: A Shared Library

 Automake uses libtool to build libraries declared with the

-primary.
-Each _LTLIBRARIES
+LTLIBRARIES primary.
+Each _LTLIBRARIES variable is a

 list of libtool libraries to build.
 For instance, to create a libtool

-library named libgettext.la, and install it in libdir
+library named libgettext.la, and install it in libdir,

 write:

-lib_LTLIBRARIES = libgettext.la libgettext_la_SOURCES = gettext.c gettext.h ...
+libgettext_la_SOURCES = gettext.c gettext.h ...

-Automake predefines the variable pkglibdir
+Automake predefines the variable pkglibdir, so you can use

-to install libraries in
+pkglib_LTLIBRARIES to install libraries in

 ‘$(libdir)/@PACKAGE@/’.